The time between gigs

 I go so far with this that when I want to learn something new, I start by trying to teach someone it or writing some educational materials for the concept.
 This forces me to understand the technique on a fundamental level from day one.

 Getting a bit of downtime between gigs can feel like heaven on Earth.
 The urge to sleep is high and doing anything work-related can feel like a drag.
 I urge you to give these 4 things I do between gigs a try.
-Making educational material, stepping away to do other creative activities, experimenting with new tech, and holding post-mortems are great ways to get away from tiring client work while simultaneously levelling up your skills.
+Making educational material, stepping away to do other creative activities, experimenting with new tech, and holding post-mortems are great ways to get away from tiring client work while simultaneously leveling up your skills.